armandvanhelsync/very-simple-contact-form/readme.txt

 == OTHER NOTES ==
 This plugin is translation-ready (Dutch, German, Spanish, French and Hungarian translation included).
 More translations are very welcome!
+Please send them to: info@guidovanderleest.nl
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/